jamiljami/inequality_ai/1_literature_review/0_top_tier/1_Frey_Osborne_2013/a_review.md

 > "Our findings thus imply that as technology races ahead, low-skill workers will reallocate to tasks that are non-susceptible to computerisation – i.e., tasks requiring creative and social intelligence." (p.
 44)

+**[4_big_tech]** What role do large tech companies and key automation players have in shaping the economic landscape and competition?
+Mentioned but not deeply analyzed.

+> "The autonomous driverless cars, developed by Google, provide one example of how manual tasks in transport and logistics may soon be automated." (p.
+3)

+> "In the section "In Domain After Domain, Computers Race Ahead", they emphasise how fast moving these developments have been." (p.
+3)

+**[5_SME_bureacrats]** How are small-to-medium enterprises and bureacratic institutions like governments affected, can they adapt to the wave of automation?
+Not addressed - The paper doesn't differentiate between business sizes or employment types.

+### C. Societal Questions

+**[6_inequality]** Is income and wealth inequality across different sectors and regions affected?
+Directly addressed with strong evidence.
+The paper shows that automation will exacerbate income inequality by targeting low-wage, low-skill jobs while protecting high-wage, high-education occupations.

+> "Finally, we provide evidence that wages and educational attainment exhibit a strong negative relationship with the probability of computerisation." (p.
+41)

+> "Our model predicts a truncation in the current trend towards labour market polarisation, with computerisation being principally confined to low-skill and low-wage occupations." (p.
+44)

+> "We note that this finding implies a discontinuity between the nineteenth, twentieth and the twenty-first century, in the impact of capital deepening on the relative demand for skilled labour." (p.
+44)

+**[7_job_quality]** How is job quality and worker satisfaction affected, not just employment numbers?
+Not directly addressed - the paper focuses on job displacement rather than quality of remaining jobs.

-**[3_demographics]** How do different demographic groups (age, education, location) experience automation differently?
+**[8_demographics]** Do different demographic groups (education, location, age, gender, ethnicity, immigration) experience automation differently?
 Partially addressed through education lens.
 The limitation is the paper doesn't directly address age or geographic differences, focusing primarily on educational attainment as a demographic factor.

 > "We do the same for skill level, measured by the fraction of workers having obtained a bachelor's degree, or higher educational attainment, within each occupation." (p.
 41)

 > "Bachelor's degree or better Probability of Computerisation 0 0.5 1 0% 20% 40% 60%" (p.
 41, Figure IV)

-**[4_mitigation_policies]** What policies and interventions are most effective at mitigating negative automation impacts?
+**[9_mitigation]** What policies and interventions could be most effective at mitigating the negative impacts of automation?
 Not directly addressed - The paper focuses on technological capabilities rather than policy solutions.
 However, it does mention:

 > "Second, regulatory concerns and political activism may slow down the process of computerisation." (p.
 42)

 > "The states of California and Nevada are, for example, currently in the process of making legislatory changes to allow for driverless cars." (p.
 42)

-### B. Secondary Questions
-**[5_job_quality]** How does automation affect job quality and worker satisfaction, not just employment numbers?
-Not directly addressed - the paper focuses on job displacement rather than quality of remaining jobs.

-**[6_big_tech]** What role do large tech companies play in shaping automation outcomes and economic inequality?
-Mentioned but not deeply analyzed.

-> "The autonomous driverless cars, developed by Google, provide one example of how manual tasks in transport and logistics may soon be automated." (p.
-3)

-> "In the section "In Domain After Domain, Computers Race Ahead", they emphasise how fast moving these developments have been." (p.
-3)

-**[7_losers]** How do small businesses and gig workers adapt to automation compared to large corporations?
-Not addressed - The paper doesn't differentiate between business sizes or employment types.

-**[8_environmental_social]** What are the environmental and social costs of automation that aren't captured in economic metrics?
+**[10_societal]** What are the environmental and social costs of automation that aren't captured in economic metrics?
 Not addressed - The paper focuses purely on employment and economic metrics, not environmental or broader social impacts.

-### C. Methodological Questions

-**[9_measuring_automation]** How can we measure the true economic impact of automation beyond simple job displacement?
-Directly addressed and a key contribution.

-> "To our knowledge, no study has yet quantified what recent technological progress is likely to mean for the future of employment.
-The present study intends to bridge this gap in the literature." (p.
-3)

-> "We make no attempt to estimate how many jobs will actually be automated.
-The actual extent and pace of computerisation will depend on several additional factors which were left unaccounted for." (p.
-41)

-Methodology innovation:

-> "We implement a novel methodology to estimate the probability of computerisation for 702 detailed occupations, using a Gaussian process classifier." (p.
-1)

-**[10_sources_and_metrics]** What data sources and metrics are most reliable for tracking automation's effects on inequality?
-Directly addressed.

-> "Accordingly, ONET has the advantage of providing more recent information on occupational work activities." (p.
-4)

-> "We rely on the 2010 version of the DOT successor ONET – an online service developed for the US Department of Labor." (p.
-4)

-Metrics used:
-- ONET occupational variables (9 key variables)
-- Employment data from Bureau of Labor Statistics
-- Wage and educational attainment data
-- Probability scores for automation risk